gongfarmer/janeway/PORTING.md

     $ jsonpath '$.store.book[?(@.category==reference)]' example.json
     $ janeway  '$.store.book[? @.category=="reference"]' example.json
 ```
-The space an be omitted too.
+The spaces can be omitted too, or more added.

 No doubt there are other differences that I haven't found.
 Feel free to open bug requests or PRs to add more.